fawadss1/Apcloudy/docs/index.rst

 APCloudy Documentation
 =====================

 Welcome to APCloudy's documentation!
 APCloudy is a Python client library for interacting with the APCloudy web scraping platform.
-This library provides a simple and intuitive interface for managing projects, spiders, and jobs on the APCloudy platform.

 .. toctree::
    :maxdepth: 2